 Our Research Team on the 4th floor regularly works with CGL students, involving them in projects including cooperation with Museums, the Goethe Institut, and even Universities or Game Studios.

-Beside the working stations, the Computer Lab and Auditorium, CGL students can use the library to rent films, games and books, or visit the the Open Space in the North and South wings for project collaboration and presentations.
+Besides the working stations, the Computer Lab, and Auditorium, CGL students can use the library to rent films, games, and books, or visit the the Open Space in the North and South wings for project collaboration and presentations.
 In 2018, a kitchen was set up, where students can meet and prepare their meals, enhancing time spent reserved for on-campus project work.